JabRef/user-documentation/en/CommandLine.md

 ### Display output in the console: `--console`

 Show info and error messages in the console.
 Only necessary if you use `JabRef.exe` instead of the `.jar` file.

-### Xmp Pdf Metadata: `-xmp`

-[XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform)  is an ISO standard for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.
-The parameter `-xmp` changes the mode to XMP without further parameters to start the functionality.
-    >java -jar JabRef-X.Y-dev-fat.jar -xmp
-Then, a read-evalute-print application is started and you have to insert a number to choose your option.
-Options:
- (0) Exit the -xmp mode and terminate JabRef
- (1) One filename: Reads xmp metadata from a pdf file (input filepath in cmd) and prints the metadata entries in bib format (2) Two filenames: Writes bib entries in a bib file to the metadata section of a pdf file (input both filepaths in cmd) Example - Option 1:
-  INPUT:
-    Insert your filename (.pdf): C:\documents\viterbi1967.pdf
-  OUTPUT:
-    Bib entry
-Example - Option 2:
-  INPUT:
-    Insert your filename (.bib): C:\documents\test.bib
-    Insert your filename (.pdf): C:\documents\empty.pdf
-  OUTPUT:
-    Metadata sucessfully written to Pdf.